Profile

 Read more

-On the weekends I usually like to be doing something so I often go shopping and for walks with my partner.
-I’m lucky to live near lots of farm land so can go on some really nice walks where we often come across the local cats.
-I love animals so whenever possible I love going to visit farms and petting zoos – from time to time I even get to visit my partners family dog!
+On weekends, I like to stay active, so I often go shopping or for walks with my partner.
+We’re lucky to live near lots of farmland, so we get to enjoy beautiful walks—and often meet the local cats along the way!
+I love animals, so whenever I can, I visit farms or petting zoos.
+Sometimes, I even get to visit my partner’s family dog, which is always a treat!

-I’m not someone who likes to sit still so I usually like to be doing a couple of things at once.
-One that I find quite nice to do on an evening to switch off is watching my latest tv series (i.e. Greys Anatomy) while doing some drawing on my iPad.
-I love having this time to myself in the evening as a wind down after a day at work.
+I’m not someone who likes to sit still, so I usually keep myself busy with a few things at once.
+In the evenings, I like to wind down by watching my latest TV show (right now, it’s Grey’s Anatomy) while doing some drawing on my iPad.
+Having this time to myself is a great way to relax after a long day.

 -